 You may also find our Contractor Take Home Pay Calculator useful - simply enter your daily or hourly rate into our simple calculator, and see how much you could be taking home through your own limited company.

-If you would like to know more about how to take money out of your limited company, give us a call on 01442275789 or fill in the form below.
+If you would like to know more about how to take money out of your limited company, give us a call on 01442275789.